Small Claims Court Clerk

 How are trials conducted?

-The trial is relatively informal compared to a normal trial.
+Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-Trials generally are pretty short (15-20 minutes).
-If a jury trial is required, the trial could last a few hours.
+It will likely be pretty quick.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
-Small claims parties can only recover money.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.

 Zapata County Court Locations